kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 And I'm not even close to the deep end here.
 I've seen people in forums and subreddits using Home Assistant for [presence detection](https://www.home-assistant.io/getting-started/presence-detection/), camera monitoring, having your [speakers announce people's arrival](https://www.home-assistant.io/cookbook/sonos_say/), and [lots of other stuff](https://www.home-assistant.io/cookbook/).
 Do you get a little bit jazzed when you read the phrase "YAML file" or "Zigbee?"
 Here's a place to get wild.

-I'll walk through a basic setup in this post, but you could also rely on the first two pages of the [Getting Started guide](https://www.home-assistant.io/getting-started/).
-Maybe I can provide some context.
+I'll walk through a basic setup in this post.
+You could also rely on the first two pages of the [Getting Started guide](https://www.home-assistant.io/getting-started/), and there are other web guides out there.
+Many of them are a bit dated, though.
+And maybe I can provide some context.

 ## The Simple Version: A Pi and Some Switches